csoler/evolution-latex-plugin/README.md

 * check that the editor can handle the converted text and disable button if not
 * add a config panel
-* check that the required executables are available
 * improve behavior when clicking again on already converted text
 * cleanup unused example code
 * have a valgrind pass